Table of Contents

 - Powered by Lithium-Ion batteries

 - Batteries last between 30 minutes to one hour of cutting time

 - Quieter than gas chainsaws

-- Lighter than gas chainsaws but heavier that electric chainsaws
+- Lighter than gas chainsaws but heavier than electric chainsaws

-- Guide bar lengths don’t go above 18 inches
+- Bar lengths don’t go above 18 inches

 Which is the Best Rated Chainsaw for a Homeowner?

-While the best rated chainsaws listed at the top of this guide are the cream of the crop when it comes to homeowner chainsaws, some of you may be looking for a bit more guidance on which one to select.
+While the best rated chainsaws listed at the top of this guide are the most popular when it comes to homeowner chainsaws, some of you may be looking for a bit more guidance on which one to select.